3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 - "mask":

-    The method "mask" provides a means to use another \<scalarfield> as a volumetric decal that only affects a region of complex shape within the volume.
+    The method "mask" provides a means to use another scalarfield as a volumetric decal that only affects a region of complex shape within the volume.

     `c = m * s1 + (1 - m) * s2`

-    Here, m is the value of the \<scalarfield> referred to by the `scalarfieldmaskid` attribute of this \<scalarfieldcomposed> evaluated at `Tmask*(x,y,z)`, where `Tmask` is given by the transformmask attribute.
+    Here, `m` is the value of the scalar field referred to by the `scalarfieldmaskid` attribute of this \<scalarfieldcomposed>-element evaluated at `Tmask*(x,y,z)`, where `Tmask` is given by the transformmask attribute.

     __Note__: The method "mask" implements the same formula as the method "mix" for the rgb-values of an \<multiproperties>-element in the [Materials and Properties Extension specification, Chapter 5](https://github.com/3MFConsortium/spec_materials/blob/1.2.1/3MF%20Materials%20Extension.md#chapter-5-multiproperties).